Al-Ahli Arab Hospital explosion: Origin and trajectory of munition

-On 18 October, the day after the blast, Channel 4 News reported that the trajectory of the missile that appeared on Al Jazeera Live is inconsistent with the missile launching location given by the IDF and further noted a contradiction in the IDF's presentation on the missile's purported launching location.
-On 20 October, Channel 4 News in collaboration with research group Earshot also used Doppler effect sound analysis of the strike and visual analysis of the crater created by the strike.
+On 18 October, the day after the blast, Channel 4 News reported that the trajectory of the missile that appeared on Al Jazeera Live is inconsistent with the missile launching location given by the IDF and further said a contradiction in the IDF's presentation on the missile's purported launching location.
+On 20 October, Channel 4 News in collaboration with research group earshot also used doppler effect sound analysis of the strike and visual analysis of the crater created by the strike.
 Both analyses indicated that the object that caused the blast would have come from points "east of the hospital not west as the IDF claimed".
-Channel 4 also reported that Hamas and Islamic Jihad had not backed their claims of Israeli origin with evidence and that "Islamic Jihad claimed to have a missile fragment but have not produced it".
+Channel 4 also reported that Hamas and Palestinian Islamic Jihad (PIJ) had not backed their claims of Israeli origin with evidence and that "Islamic Jihad claimed to have a missile fragment but have not produced it".
 Forensic Architecture, in an analysis of footage of the blast site, disputed Israel's account that it was caused by a rocket from Gaza and concluded instead that it resulted from a munition fired from the direction of Israel in the northeast.
 The New York Times also released a report stating that it was unlikely that the rocket that appeared on Al Jazeera Live was even related to the explosion as it was too far away from the hospital, despite Israeli officials using it as evidence for an errant rocket launched by Palestinian militants.

+On 19 October, Al Jazeera published their own analysis of the video recordings, presenting both their own video and the Tel Aviv video.
+They said that there is no evidence for a Palestinian rocket causing the hospital explosion.
+The analysis said that the Palestinian rocket volleys and the lone rocket ascending vertically were two different events, shown by the Tel Aviv video to have occurred in two different areas.
+The vertically launched rocket then exploded mid-air, which was correctly identified by Al Jazeera as an Iron Dome interceptor explosion (however, Al Jazeera erroneously said that the lone rocket launched vertically was Palestinian and was destroyed by the Iron Dome—in fact, it was an Israeli Iron Dome rocket that was launched vertically and then exploded; in another part of the video, decoy flares were mistaken for other Iron Dome interceptions).